 Myth #4: If the Drain Clears, It Can’t Have a Clog

 Flowing water is not always an indicator that all is well with your drains.
 Consider for a moment a slow draining sink.
 It still flows, and yet something is clearly wrong.
 From time to time, you may also notice bits of debris floating back up through your drain.
 While this drain may still flow, it’s definitely suffering from a serious clog that will eventually block water flow.
 Quit using it immediately until you have the clog removed.

 Conclusions on the Four Plumbing Maintenance Myths

 The four previously mentioned plumbing maintenance myths are just the tip of the plumbing problem iceberg.
-To learn more about the various things you should avoid putting down the drain, and about other plumbing myths, then please don’t hesitate to contact us here at Easy Flow Trenchless Sewer!
+To learn more about the various things you should avoid putting down the drain, then please don’t hesitate to contact us here at Easy Flow Drain And Sewer!
 We’re always standing by to help!

 If you find yourself with clogged lines in Colorado, we recommend the work of Done Plumbing.
 They have been the area’s experts in Aurora drain cleaning for years and we’re sure they can help you too.